therealjaypo/yarf/README.md

 ### Configure Options

 **--enable-debug**
-Creates a debug build of RioFS/YaRF
+Creates a debug build of RioFS/YaRF.

 **--with-libmagic**
-Use `libmagic` for guessing MIME types of created objects
+Use `libmagic` for guessing MIME types of created objects.

 **--with-mimetypes**
-Use the `/etc/mime.types` to guess the MIME types of created objects
+Use the `/etc/mime.types` to guess the MIME types of created objects.
+Using this implies `--with-libmagic=no`

 ### Examples